-FTI Consulting, Inc. (NYSE: FCN), a premier provider of problem-solving consulting and technology services to major corporations, financial institutions and law firms, today announced that Theodore Pincus, executive vice president and chief financial officer, will present to investors and financial analysts during the Deutsche Bank 2006 Small Cap Growth Conference in Naples, Florida.
-The presentation is scheduled for Thursday, February 16, 2006 at 2:00 p.m.
+FTI Consulting, Inc. (NYSE: FCN), the leading global consulting firm to organizations confronting the critical legal, financial and reputational issues that shape their futures, today announced that Jack B. Dunn, president and chief executive officer; Dennis J. Shaughnessy, chairman of the board; and Theodore I. Pincus, executive vice president and chief financial officer, will present to investors and financial analysts during the Deutsche Bank 2007 Small Cap Growth Conference in Naples, Florida.
+The presentation is scheduled for Monday, February 12, at 8:00 a.m.
 Eastern Time.
 The presentation will be broadcast live through the Internet and a replay will be available 24 hours after the presentation and will remain archived for 60 days.

-The presentation can be accessed at the Events Page on the FTI Consulting website or at: http://www.corporate-ir.net/ireye/confLobby.zhtml?ticker=FCN&item_id=1168687.
+The presentation can be accessed at the Events Page on the FTI Consulting website or at http://www.corporate-ir.net/ireye/conflobby.zhtml?ticker=FCN&item_id=1463790.

 About FTI Consulting

 FTI is a leading global firm that organizations rely on for advice and solutions in the areas of forensic analysis, investigation, economic analysis, restructuring, due diligence, strategic communication, financial communication and technology when confronting the critical legal, financial and reputational issues that shape their futures.
 FTI delivers solutions every day through its network of nearly 2,000 professionals in offices in every major business center in the world.
 To learn more about FTI Consulting, please visit the Company's website at http://www.fticonsulting.com.